Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Evaluation

 \subsection{Experimental Setup}

-The logs we used are the BPI17 and BPI19 logs, available from the 4TU Centre for Research Data.\footnote{\url{https://data.4tu.nl/repository/collection:event_logs_real}} The basic characteristics of these logs are shown in Table \ref{table:dataset}, followed by a concise description of the processes they cover.
-We also describe the features we used to capture heterogeneity in treatment effects.
-Each log shows unique features.
-BPI17 is characterised by a combination of case-level and event-level attributes, while the majority of the attributes in the BPI19 log are case-level.
+The logs we used are the BPI17 and BPI19 logs, available from the 4TU Centre for Research Data.\footnote{\url{https://data.4tu.nl}} We used these two datasets because they contain interventions that could possibly have a causal effect on the cycle time.
+Moreover, each log shows unique features.
+BPI17 is characterised by a combination of case-level and event-level attributes, while most of the attributes in the BPI19 log are case-level.

 \textbf {BPI17}: This log contains traces of a loan application process of a Dutch financial institute.
-The data contains all applications filed through an online system in 2016 and their subsequent events until 1 February 2017.
-For all applications the following information is available: Application ID, timestamp of each event, application type, requested amount in Euros, the reason the loan was applied for, the customer's credit score, and resources for handling each activity.
-Additionally, some information about the offers made to these customers were recorded, such as the offered amount, initial withdrawal amount, number of payback months, and monthly cost.
+The data contains attributes about the applications and the loan offers made by the bank.

 \textbf{BPI19}: This log contains traces from a purchase-to-pay process of a Dutch multinational company.
 Each case describes a purchase order item from its creation to payment.
-This log also records activities such as changes, cancellations, releases, and message exchange related to purchase orders.
-Unlike the BPI17 dataset, this log contains mostly case-level attributes, which are mostly categorical.
-The event level attributes in this log are the following: Case ID, which is a combination of purchase order ID and item ID, timestamp of each event, the name of the corresponding activity for each event, and the resource handling each activity.
-The rest of the attributes are case level.
-These are: the type of the item, item category, the purchasing area, the name of vendor (anonymised), ID of the subsidiary relating to each case (anonymised), the price of the purchased item, and the purchasing document type.
+This log also records activities such as changes, cancellations, and message exchange related to purchase orders.

-\textbf{Evaluation measures:} Evaluating methods for causal effect estimation using real-world data is not a straightforward task.
-This is mainly because the ground truth for the estimated effects is typically not available.
-In the uplift modelling literature, CATE estimators are evaluated by computing a Qini coefficient which is the area between the Qini curve of the estimator being evaluated and the Qini curve of a random estimator.
-The intuition behind using these metrics is that if the CATE is estimated accurately, the cases with a positive outcome in the treated group would have a higher estimated CATE than the cases in the same group that had a negative outcome.
+\textbf{Evaluation measures:} In the literature, CATE estimators are often evaluated by computing Qini curves.
+The underpinning intuition is that if the CATE is estimated accurately, the cases with a positive outcome in the treated group would have a higher estimated CATE than those in the same group with negative outcomes.
 Also, cases in the control group with a negative outcome should have a higher CATE than the positive outcome cases in the same group.
-Thus, a successful causal model has a Qini curve that is above the random curve.
+Thus, a desirable causal model has a Qini curve above the random curve.